Misinformation, Disinformation, Malinformation: Case Studies from Civil Society Organsiations

-With members including leading ICSOs, national CSO umbrella organisations, plus academic departments, multilateral organisations and corporations, the platform address the need for collaborative trend analysis in the sector.
-Futurists, strategists, trend analysts and organisational learning and research specialists form a cross-sector community of experts and practitioners to share insights, explore key trends and develop relevant strategies.
+Scanning the Horizon is the only collaborative trend scouting and analysis platform in the civil society sector.
+Members include leading ICSOs, national CSO umbrella organisations, philanthropy and development consultancies.
+Futurists, strategists, trend analysts and organisational learning and research specialists form a cross-sector community of experts and practitioners share insights, explore key trends and develop relevant strategies.
 The platform also enables mutual learning and the pooling of resources.

 Current members include: ActionAid UK, Adventist Development and Relief Agency (ADRA), Amnesty International, Care International, CBM Global, CBM International, ChildFund Alliance, Direct Impact Group, Fingo – Finnish Development NGOs, Ford Foundation, Global Dialogue/Funders’ Initiative for Civil Society (FICS), Habitat for Humanity International, InterAction, Islamic Relief Worldwide, Oxfam International, Plan International, Sightsavers International, SOS Children’s Villages International, Transparency International, WaterAid, Wikimedia Germany, World YMCA, World YWCA and World Vision International.

 A monthly community newsletter is carefully curated to share information on planned collaborations, partner updates, events and resources.

 The members meet online at least every quarter to learn and share from each others’ insights, as well as thought-provoking content from external contributors, on future scenarios and foresight.